Response

 You can control this behavior with the following settings:

-lowercase_spellcheck_onlytotrue.
+- To avoid correcting proper nouns (in languages with capitalization), set `lowercase_spellcheck_only` to `true`.
 This restricts spell-checking to lowercase words, excluding capitalized and uppercase terms.